 Contracting services with a mold company is an important decision.
 Especially when it comes to the health and safety of your family and employees.
 Because choosing a professional mold company that is certified and experienced is the most important step in your mold project.
 We often see general contractors and other vendors take out mold without following EPA guidelines.
-Thereby, creating a much bigger problem that they have tried to fix.
+Thereby, creating a much bigger problem than they have tried to fix.
 Because releasing mold spores into the air without proper containment barriers, negative pressure, hazmat suits & professional procedures.
 Which can result in mold toxins that circulate throughout the rest of the house.

 First of all, it is important to do research on a mold company before hiring one.
 Because just knowing that a company is certified and a professional mold contractor is not enough.
 Unfortunately, it’s far too common to see mold companies not doing the basics well.
 We see lots of shortcut practices in the industry.